uthircloudnative/graphql-notes/README.md

   - Every GraphQL service is created by defining type of data it needs to be returned/fetched as fields.
     Then providing a function for each field type.

+## Advantages of GraphQL

+   - Single Request

+     With a single request we can fetch single or multiple resources from backend.
+In case of REST we have to use multiple endpoints to fetch more than one resource data.

+   - Customize/Filter responses

+     We can customaize what fileds needs to be included in the response.
+In case of REST once API is defined it will return all elements of the response model.

+   - Reduced downstream traffic

+     When we need fetch a huge graph kind of data which consist of nested sub graph structure of data from different resources we can fetch them in single call.
+Whereas in REST to fetch this kind of data we might make multiple calls by taking parent response from which get the ID of child and make call to get the child data etc.

+   - Type Safety

+     GraphQL provide type safety as its driven by Schema.

+   - Versioning

+     GraphQL make API versioning easy compare to REST API.
 ## How to Query GraphQL Server

 ### Fields